Imaging Physics Residency Program

 admissions

-CAMP will accept one resident per year on a competitive basis once CAMPEP accreditation has been achieved (CAMPEP Self-study submitted in July 2025).
-Only applicants with a MS or PhD in medical physics from a CAMPEP accredited program will be considered for admission.
+CAMP officially earned CAMPEP accreditation for our Imaging Physics Residency Program (IPRP) on May 4, 2026, and we’re recruiting our first resident on a competitive basis.
+Only applicants with a MS or PhD in medical physics from a CAMPEP accredited program and must be legally authorized to work in the United States without visa sponsorship to be considered for admission (Preferred: confirmed passing result for ABR Medical Physics Part I).
 Applicants who have NOT graduated from a CAMPEP-accredited program with a Masters or Doctoral degree in Medical Physics or have not obtained a Certificate from a CAMPEP accredited program will not be considered for admission to the program.

 You may contact the program director for questions: Renee Butler (r.butler@campphysics.com).